Yahiko5679/Yahiko5679/README.md

 ---

-## 🧠 Philosophy
+## 🧠 Code Philosophy

-> “Progress isn’t loud.
-It’s consistent.”
+> “Silence the noise.
+Build the system.”
 >
 > — Yahiko